---

 Everything needs to be handy and user-friendly.
 Nonetheless, in order to describe the user flow, the sign up process and method stages need to be defined; and for this, the complete attention should be on the basic tasks.

-5. Make a List of MVP Features
+### Make a List and Prioritize MVP Features (MoSCoW)

 Now, let’s list all set of MVP features you wish to integrate into your app before you start developing MVP.
 When you are ready with basic features for each center stage, you need to do the following;

-Important: Let the app’s key feature be the one that is most useful to customers or that has the greatest market interest.
+: Let the app’s **key feature** be the one that is most useful to customers or that has the greatest market interest.
+But how to find the **key features**?

 Prioritize your MVP features by understanding your brand’s goal and strategy.
 Be clear why it is being created and for whom.